On this page:

 School councils must comply with the Child Safe Standards when exercising any of their powers, duties or functions.

-School councils also have certain responsibilities in developing, maintaining, and implementing the Child Safe Standards at their school.
+School councils also have certain responsibilities implementing the Child Safe Standards at their school.

 Refer to Child Safe Standards and for further information.

-School councils are responsible for providing cleaning services that are necessary for the school.
-When engaging cleaning services for the school, school councils are required to follow Department policy.
+Regional school councils are responsible for providing cleaning services that are necessary for the school.
+When engaging cleaning services for the school, school councils are required to adhere to department policy.

 The Education and Training Reform Act 2006 allocates school councils with specific community engagement responsibilities by requiring school council members to: